WeatherEdit: Controllable Weather Editing with 4D Gaussian Field: Conclusion

 \section{Conclusion}

-We introduce WeatherEdit, a novel 4D weather editing framework capable of generating realistic weather effects—including fog, rain, and snow—with precise control over their severity.
+In this work, we introduce WeatherEdit, a novel 4D weather editing framework capable of generating realistic weather effects such as fog, rain, and snow, with fine-grained control over their severity.
 Our approach leverages an all-in-one adapter that enables a diffusion model to transform normal-weather images into diverse weather styles.
 To maintain consistency of edited results across multiple frames and viewpoints, we introduce an ordered Temporal-View (TV) Attention mechanism.
 Additionally, by designing a 4D Gaussian field, we model the attributes and dynamics of weather particles within a 3D scene, enhancing realism and enabling fine-grained control over weather severity.
 WeatherEdit demonstrates its potential in generating extreme weather conditions from normal scenes, providing a foundation for future research on evaluating the resilience of real-world applications such as autonomous driving.